 The Alzheimer’s Association offers dozens of fact sheets and brochures.
 Click here for an alphabetical listing.

 Many of our brochures and booklets are available to order by mail.
 Please contact us at 800.272.3900 to place an order.

-While we no longer sell non-Association publications, we do offer recommended reading lists for individuals and families as well as for professionals.
+Recommended reading lists for individuals and families as well as for professionals: